 GK: It’s tricky, right?
 I am never sure I am doing it right or that someone isn’t going to read it and say, “Whoa, that’s an old trope you are engaging in, and why are you doing that?”
 But these are stories that attach themselves to these characters, and I couldn’t tell them any other way.
 That story, “Missing Men,” is an outtake from my novel.
 There were three characters in that book: a white man—a half-French, half-English Canadian—an Indian-American woman, and this African character, whom I deliberately did not attach to a country.
 In fiction, what is important to me is to explore these other lives and imagine what it’s like to be these people, and even [to write] from a male point of view.
 It’s not like you say, “I am going to write this from a male POV.”
 It is, “This is the story and it needs to be told this way.”
 I was influenced early on––I didn’t think about this until I was writing this book––by Bharati Mukherjee, The Middle Man and Other Stories, which has its flaws but takes on multiple immigrant perspectives very deliberately.
 I don’t feel like I did that as deliberately in this book, but [Mukherjee] really wanted to represent that immigrant experience across cultures.
 There is a Filipino character and there is an Indian character in one of the stories.
 Whether [my effort] is successful is hard for me to gauge.
 I am too close to my work.
 All I know is that these are lives that I find very compelling and interesting.

 I am very much influenced by the reading I do.
 I read a lot of nonfiction.
 That story about the African character was influenced by two things: a story I heard years ago, from a friend who was Ethiopian, and my reading of The Emperor: [The Downfall of an Aristocrat], by Ryszard Kapuscinski, which was about Ethiopia.
-For a long time, I was reading about the breakup of Yugoslavia, which my mother was distraught about, having gone through the partition of India.
+For a long time, I was reading about the breakup of Yugoslavia, and this influenced one of my other stories [“Small Bang Only”].
 I wanted to write about someone without a country, no way to go home.
 His passport changed, it’s completely invalid, but I didn’t want to write about the particulars of those places.

 MA: Which forces me as a white-American reader, who is not super well informed, to think about the interior world of the character, which creates empathy.
 At first, I worried that I should know which country he was from and then I realized that no, this was about his interior world.
 You are great at creating the interior world of characters and portraying their intimate experiences.
 They are immigrants, they are having experiences that maybe seem like a trope of an immigrant experience––and tropes exist for a reason––but then you delve into their interior space within that experience.
 Your characters are full of doubt and confused about their lives.